zachalig/ugamarcomm-gitbook/processes/updating-sso-for-uga-websites-and-services.md

 ## What do I do if there's an error?

 [Report the error to EITS by creating a ticket](https://uga.teamdynamix.com/TDClient/3190/eitsclientportal/Requests/TicketRequests/NewForm?ID=oXtGkWjLp04_\&RequestorType=Service) with as much detail as possible.
-They are responsible for correcting any problems that come up during testing.&#x20;
+They are responsible for correcting any problems that come up during testing.
+Once corrected, re-test as directed by EITS.

-\